dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 paths, and more.
 The value of each list item can be referenced in the METplus configuration variables by using {custom?fmt=%s}.
 The variable CUSTOM_LOOP_LIST will apply the values to each wrapper in the PROCESS_LIST unless the wrapper does not support this functionality.
-CyclonePlotter, StatAnalysis, TCStat, and
-TCMPRPlotter wrappers are not supported.
+CyclonePlotter, StatAnalysis, and TCStat wrappers are not supported.
 If the variable is not set or set to an empty string, the wrapper will execute as normal without additional runs.
 The name of the wrapper-specific variables contain the name of the wrapper, i.e. SERIES_ANALYSIS_CUSTOM_LOOP_LIST,